Portpatrick in Dumfries & Galloway, Scotland, United Kingdom

 Erected 2007 by 301st Aircraft Squadron, Travis Air Force Base, California.

 Location.
 54° 50.522′ N, 5° 7.197′ W. Marker is in Portpatrick, Scotland, in Dumfries & Galloway.
 Marker is on North Crescent just west of North Crescent and Welsh Place, on the right when traveling west.
-Touch for map.
 On the wall of the local Lifeboat Museum.
 Since this photograph was taken the plaque has been moved to the other side of the doorway and is now painted green.
+Touch for map.
 Marker is in this post office area: Portpatrick, Scotland DG9 8, United Kingdom.
+Touch for directions.

 More about this marker.
 The crash site of the aircraft is on a beach at the foot of a cliff and is difficult to reach.
 There is also a marker at the site but this marker is in a public place and is easy to reach.

 Regarding Z4.
 This marker commemorates the local remembrance of the death of the following twenty two men when a C-47 crashed nearby on 27 July 1944